-Nevertheless, Internet and mobile activity pervade everyday life in a pace unprecedented, so much so that groups and individuals, many of which working under political parties, exploited the technology for political agenda.
-This resulted in the documented systematic misinformation campaigns (proliferation of fake news) and deployment of "troll armies" aiming to sabotage online discourse, which lead to the "weaponisation" of the Internet to serve political interests.
+Nevertheless, internet and mobile activity pervade everyday life in a pace unprecedented, so much so that groups and individuals, many of which working under political parties (a notable example is the political party of the incumbent president), exploited the technology for political agenda.
+Hence, the documented systematic misinformation campaigns (proliferation of fake news) and deployment of ‘troll armies’ aiming to sabotage online discourse, which lead to the ‘weaponization’ of the internet to serve political interests.

-Digitalisation in the Philippine media landscape, like in other parts of the world, clearly ushered new business models and transformed the media economy.
-Unfortunately, these changes often include unjust rationalisation schemes, such as depression of wages for entry-level journalists.
-If the Internet penetration rate continues to rise and if the private sector-led telecommunications industry continues to invest more in infrastructure development, the greater access to the Internet may generate more and more rigid competition for a highly distracted audience.
-This competition – as well as the delegitimisation efforts that discredit mainstream media as source of information – may urge firms to create more aggressive profit-maintaining schemes, which may lead to journalists being overworked and underpaid.
+Digitalization in the Philippine mediascape, like in other parts of the world, clearly ushered new business models and transformed the media economy.
+Unfortunately, these changes include unjust rationalization schemes, such as depression of wages for entry-level journalists.
+If the internet penetration rate continues to rise and if the private sector-led telecommunications industry continues to invest more in infrastructure development, the greater access to the internet may generate more and more rigid competition for a highly distracted audience.
+This competition – as well as the delegitimization efforts that discredit mainstream media as source of information – may urge firms to create more aggressive profit-maintaining schemes, which may lead to journalists being overworked and underpaid.
 These conditions are at the root of unethical practices, media corruption, and lagging professionalism.

-The current administration has so far maintained an antagonistic stance toward mainstream media, which pro-administration online influencers routinely describe as "biased."
-The current administration has issued strong warnings against some media outlets, including the threat of not renewing the operating license of one broadcast network.
-These statements can contribute to a climate of distrust in which people view reports critical to the administration as merely false or "biased", especially because this latter continues to enjoy a high trust rating.
-The mainstream media is not exactly a clean slate – there are documented cases in which commercial interests take precedence over public service, which the pro-administration forces were quick to use as an excuse for legitimising measures and statements detrimental to media freedom.
-If the efforts delegitimising the media will succeed in the time of intense competition in the industry, there is a possibility that outlets will have to deviate from the watchdog orientation that has long characterised Philippine journalism.
+These statements can contribute to a climate of distrust in which people view reports critical to the administration as merely false or ‘biased’, especially because Duterte continues to enjoy a high trust rating.
+The mainstream media is not exactly a clean slate – there are documented cases in which commercial interests take precedence over public service, which the pro-administration forces were quick to use as an excuse for legitimizing measures and statements detrimental to media freedom.
+If the efforts delegitimizing the media will succeed in the time of intense competition in the industry, there is a possibility that outlets will have to deviate from the watchdog orientation that has long characterized Philippine journalism.

-Although government agencies are making efforts to close the digital divide and increase information literacy, the current contradictions in the Philippine media landscape will persist if the structural dilemmas are not addressed.
-These are rooted on the massive socio-economic inequalities, heavy concentration in the media and telecommunications industry (the duopolies), and inadequate investment in science and technology research and development.
+The coronavirus crisis has further exposed the systemic dilemmas that account for the many ironies in the Philippine media landscape.
+Although government agencies are making efforts to close the digital divide and increase information literacy, the current contradictions in the Philippine mediascape will persist if these structural dilemmas are not addressed.
+These ironies are rooted on the massive socio-economic inequalities, heavy concentration in the media and telecommunications industry, and inadequate investment in science and technology research and development.
 The income disparity that continues to rise is in fact the mother of poor information literacy, a tool that one can gain from access to education and a must in the time of fake news and troll armies.